aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/generate-barcodes/use-checksum-and-supplement-data/_index.md

 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-ManageBarCodes-ApplyingChecksumValidation-ApplyingChecksumValidation.cs" >}}
 ## **Applying Checksum Validation On Codabar**
 Aspose.BarCode for .NET allows developers to apply checksum validation on Codabar.
 CodabarChecksumMode enumeration has been added.
 It specifies the checksum algorithm for Codabar barcodes.
-Following is the sample code demonstrating how CodabarChecksumMode can be used.
+The code example given below demonstrates how CodabarChecksumMode can be used.

 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-ManageBarCodes-CodabarChecksumMode-CodabarChecksumMode.cs" >}}
 ## **Get Barcode With Checksum Value**